-Having not seen them before I thought they were a clever idea, which is very easy to make.
-For the amount of effort that goes in to making these, which is none, you end up with an eye catching sandwich that would be the perfect addition to a high tea selection.
+Most high tea fare, even though small, can take time to make.
+For the amount of time and effort that goes into making these pretty cucumber and salmon sandwiches, which is none, you end up with an eye catching sandwich.
+The perfect addition to a high tea selection.

 In fact they would be the perfect addition to a Melbourne Cup spread.
 Perfect with a glass of champagne, don’t you think?

-- 25g red (Spanish) onion, very finely chopped
+- 25 grams red/Spanish onion, very finely chopped

 - 2 tablespoons Japanese mayonnaise